Improving imagination and making the right decisions

 We believe that most bad things in the world are the product of some form of information failure; from economic collapse and the outbreaks of war and disease, to choosing the right life partner or university degree.
 We’re on a mission to improve imagination, and help everybody make the right decisions, overcoming information failure once and for all.

 Brilliant innovators have sought to organize the world’s information and make it accessible to all, and the next step on this journey is to make that information understandable to and usable by everybody.

-While high-tech, highly-funded organizations like hedge-funds are able to process vast swathes of the world’s information efficiently for minute gains and millisecond edges in economic trades, the vast majority of businesses and individuals have no systematic way of parsing the wealth of signals contained in the world around them.
+While high-tech, well-funded organizations like hedge-funds are able to process vast swathes of the world’s information efficiently for minute gains and millisecond edges in economic trades, the vast majority of businesses and individuals have no systematic way of parsing the wealth of signals contained in the world around them.

 We hope to enable better human and automated decision-making: bringing about the rational resolution of conflicts of all kinds, reducing and eliminating market failures, and supporting people to achieve happier, healthier lives.
 We don’t want to wait for this.